Picture a 747, having just taken off from Los Angeles, on it’s way to New York City…

 What is the clear message I’m going to convey today — and each week — such that when anyone in this group hears someone mention something related to my profession, they immediately think of me?

 What is the clear ask I am going to make in my commercial or 121’s so that others truly understand what I do and who I am looking to meet?

 Too often we convince ourselves that huge success requires huge action.
 Whether it is losing weight, writing a book, winning a championship, or growing our business we put pressure on ourselves to make some jaw dropping improvement.

 Meanwhile, we think that improving in small increments, isn’t particularly notable, or even noticeable.

-But in the long run, it can be far more meaningful.
+But in the long run, these can often be far more meaningful.

-Here’s to good habits, to strong consistent growth, and positive change.
+Here’s to good habits, to strong consistent growth, and to positive change.

 And of course there’s nothing better than breaking through new ground, with new clients and customers, to close new business!!